MicrosoftDocs/memdocs/memdocs/analytics/anomaly-detection.md

    :::image type="content" source="media/anomaly-detection/details-of-anomaly.png" alt-text="This is a screenshot of details displayed when you select an anomaly displayed in the Anomaly tab ":::

 6. Select a device correlation group from the list for a detailed view of the devices' common factors.
-Devices are correlated based on one or more shared attributes from devices, applications, operating systems, and drivers.
+Devices are correlated based on one or more shared attributes such as app version, driver update, OS version and device model.
 You can see the number of devices currently affected by the anomaly and devices at risk of experiencing the anomaly.
 The prevalence rate also shows you the percentage of affected devices from an anomaly that are members of a correlation group.

    :::image type="content" source="media/anomaly-detection/select-corelation-group.png" alt-text="This is a screenshot showing Device correlation groups":::